 Why would God use a person like Moses to be his instrument of salvation?

 This is one of the great “calling” stories of Scripture.
-How does God reveal his purpose to us today?
-(Teacher, this is a good time to have students share times when they have felt a calling from God to do something.
+How does God reveal His purpose to us today?
+(Leader: This is a good time to have students share times when they have felt a calling from God to do something.
 Please share your story of finding your calling here too.)

 Moses was called to be the leader of Israel, but we will see throughout the rest of the Bible that people get called to do all sorts of things, such as to be builders, soldiers, prophets, craftspersons, business people, etc. God can use you and your talents to build the kingdom of God in ways that might not always include being a pastor at a church.
 Every one of you has a God-given purpose.